qinjunjerry/PyKeyBox/README.md

 # PyKeyBox
-A mini key/password manager written in python using the AES encryption algorithm.
+A mini key/password manager written in python using the AES encryption algorithm from PyCrypto -- The Python Cryptography Toolkit.

 ## It is mini
 Only one python file with size less than 10k bytes, and less than 200 lines of code, excluding empty lines and comments.

 ## simple